ZixiaoGuo/SDSU/README.md

 # SDSU
-This is the folder to store the code that I wrote in the SDSU
+This is the place to store the code that I wrote in the SDSU